Squaring up a small primary bathroom + closet

 • The jog in the sink wall removed.

-• Clothes hanging rod reoriented to provide accessible hanging space and allow for more hanging space.
+• Clothes hanging rod reoriented to provide more accessible hanging space.

 • Portion of closet reallocated to built-in bathroom storage.